 Forrest Landry is a philosopher, writer, researcher, scientist, engineer, craftsman, and teacher focused on metaphysics, the manner in which software applications, tools, and techniques influence the design and management of very large scale complex systems, and the thriving of all forms of life on this planet.

 Read more about Forrest here.
 Access a repository of his work here.

 Tyler is a father of two, and researcher of whatever seems necessary to support the healthy formation of communities, online and offline.
 Recently he has been instrumental in the development of several discord communities with members in the tens of thousands.
 He is using this knowledge to build a digital village that draws upon the wisdoms of our past to transform the challenges of the present into a gift for our future named The Metagora.
 He makes regular contributions to voicecraft.network

-*This transcript was initially processed with AI, the manually edited for word accuracy and sentence structure.
-It should be much more reliable than merely AI generated transcripts, but cannot be taken as 100% accurate and ought not be shared without inclusion of the original audio.
+*This transcript was initially processed with AI, then manually edited for word accuracy and sentence structure, but cannot be taken as 100% accurate and ought not be shared without including the original audio.
 I hope it’s helpful.

 Tim Adalin 00:55